-Just in time for my Giro d’Italia 2020 and/or my birthday, the Minister of Finance has sanctioned the purchase of a new bike for expeditions like that.
+Just in time for my Giro d’Italia 2020 and/or my birthday, the Treasury Secretary has sanctioned the purchase of a new bike for expeditions like that.

 My Sensa Trentino CDX was purchased at the time as an excuse for not having a bike suited for ‘mountaineering’, or the occasional off road trip.

 And to be honest, it’s probably a cross/gravel bike well suited for its purpose, but for 95% of my rides, it’s just not the right fit.

 So, while I considered another Sensa, like the Giulia G3, last Friday, I immediately fell for the bike I encountered at Jean Habets – one of my favorite LBS’s in the South – the Trek Domane SL 5.

 Trek’s Domane SL 5 Disc is all about smooth riding, speed and versatility.

 The lightweight OCLV Carbon frame has both Front and Rear IsoSpeed to smooth out bumps in the road and reduce fatigue so you can stay stronger on long adventures.
 It has an upgraded Shimano 105 drive train, disc brakes for all-weather stopping power and an easy-access internal storage compartment for stowing ride essentials.